voilacode/authmini/LEARNING_GUIDE.md

 We continue leveraging **AI** to generate code snippets, ensuring both **developer-written** and **AI-generated** code align with strict standards for readability, maintainability, and consistency.
 The single **Fastify server** remains, serving APIs (`/api/*`) and frontend (`/`) at `http://localhost:3000`.

 AuthMini V2 adds **6 new files** (2 backend, 2 frontend, 2 root) to the existing 10, for a total of **16 files**, and modifies several V1 files to support new features and standards.
+A new `.node-version` file is also added to ensure compatibility with Render’s Node.js version (20.15.1), bringing the total to **17 files**.

 This guide provides a step-by-step approach with **code snippets**, **detailed comments**, **explanations**, and **manual testing** using **Postman** for APIs and a browser for the frontend, alongside introductions to **automated testing** and **deployment**.
 Essential inline comments have been added to clarify key business logic, making the code more accessible for learning.